 This policy is meant to protect the building and other business property that you own or lease.
 Note that equipment insurance is typically a separate policy.

-This policy covers you, your employees and company vehicles for injuries and damages, whether the vehicles are leased, owned, or rented.
+This policy covers you, your employees and company vehicles for injuries and damage, whether the vehicles are leased, owned, or rented.
 Passengers are also covered.

 Commercial earthquake insurance:

 Provides coverage for property damaged in an earthquake.
-Typical business property insurance will not pay for these damages.
+Typical business property insurance will not pay for this damage.

 Commercial flood insurance:

 Provided by the National Flood Insurance Program (NFIP), and available through independent agents, this policy provides coverage for flood damage related to high waters, hurricanes and excessive rain runoff.

 This coverage can provide assistance in preventing a data breach as well as mitigate the consequences of a full-blown data breach.